 - Minister Globally – We exist to spread the Gospel far beyond our circles of influence… To the ends of the earth!

-…to know, live, and spread the Gospel by make a discipling difference in the lives of those around us, as Barnabas invested in the life of Mark (Acts 15:39; 2 Timothy 4:11).
+We seek to know, live, and spread the gospel by make a discipling difference in the lives of those around us, as Barnabas invested in the life of Mark (Acts 15:39; 2 Timothy 4:11).

 - Knowing the Gospel – We have a passion to encourage and equip others with the biblical truth that God has given mankind through the Bible.
 We have an uncompromising high view of God and His written Word as the authority for salvation and redemption of mankind.

 - Living the Gospel – We have a passion to encourage and equip others to live out the Gospel through a personal relationship with Jesus Christ and live as redeemed men and women who are fully alive (John 10:10).

 - Spreading the Gospel – We have a passion to encourage and equip others to make God’s plan for Salvation known to all people across the earth (Acts 1:8).

 The Bible gives us great models of godly people investing in others, from Moses and Joshua in the Old Testament to Paul and Timothy in the New Testament.
 An example that’s captured our attention is that of Barnabas and his cousin Mark.

 You remember Mark, called John Mark in his earliest days.
 As a child the church met in his home.
 When he was older he joined Paul and Barnabas on the first missionary journey.
 But because he turned back, Paul called him a “deserter” and refused when Barnabas wanted Mark to join them on the follow-up journey.